|

 Carcassonne, Nimes, Béziers and Foix.
 They also inherited a part of

 Provence in the 11th century.
-Since the end of 9th century had Toulouse
+Since the end of 9th century Toulouse had

 de facto been completely independent from France and it was only with